Application to study for a PhD can be made through the relevant faculty office.

 Depending on the outcome of the examination process and the date that the examination process is concluded, a PhD candidate may be eligible to graduate at the upcoming graduation ceremonies.

 The DDB office notifies PhD candidates of the outcome of their examination by email.
+If the outcome of your examination is favourable, you will be required to upload the final library copy of your thesis and ensure that you have no outstanding fees to be settled.
 All correspondence to students is sent to their UCT email account (myuct.ac.za).